 Choose a style that suits the purpose

-Combine feedback
+Coordinate feedback

-Plan for future versions
+Plan for updates

 What most Melbourne organisations spend